 Conversion and the installation of storage tank and dispensing systems for ethanol or biodiesel blended fuels requires evaluation and modifications of conventional storage/dispensing systems to maintain equipment material compatibility with the ethanol and biodiesel blends.
-Both ethanol and biodiesel, as pure product and as blended fuel, introduce different compatibility concerns for tank, piping and dispenser components than gasoline blended with 10 percent or less ethanol or biodiesel blended with 20 percent or less diesel.
+Both ethanol and biodiesel, as pure product and as blended fuel, introduces different compatibility concerns for tank, piping and dispenser components than gasoline blended with 10 percent or less ethanol or biodiesel blended with 20 percent or less diesel.

-The following document is designed as a template that can be adopted to assist in the review of each associated component to verify compatibility, and to document the owner/operator responsibilities prior to the conversion or installation of a storage tank system for the storage of ethanol blends greater than E10 and biodiesel blends greater than B20.
+The following document is designed as a template that can be adopted to assist in the review of each associated component to verify compatibility and to document the owner/operator responsibilities prior to the conversion or installation of a storage tank system for the storage of ethanol blends greater than E10 and biodiesel blends greater than B20.
+States require different levels of biofuel blends to meet compatibility requirements and the template should be adjusted to meet these requirements.
+Additional examples provided by States are listed below.